Logius-standaarden/API-mod-encryption/sections/jwe.md

 # Normative Design Rules

+All design rules in this module are technical rules, which should be tested automatically.

 ## Summary

-Design rules can be technical rules, which should be tested automatically and functional rules which should be considered when designing and building the API.

-### List of functional rules

-<ul id="functionalList"></ul>

-### List of technical rules

 <ul id="technicalList"></ul>